yihong1120/Construction-Hazard-Detection/examples/streaming_web/README.md

   enabled; disabled streams do not reserve a wall tile.
 - Media playback uses a short-lived, revocable Redis capability.
-Its user status and site access are checked when the capability is issued, so HLS segment authorization does not query PostgreSQL.
+Its user status and site access are checked when the capability is issued, so HLS segment authorisation does not query PostgreSQL.
 - `GET /stream-playback/sessions/{id}/index.m3u8`: stable playlist endpoint
   that fetches the current MediaMTX playlist and appends `mt` to fragment URLs.
-- `POST /streams/{label}/{stream_id}/playback`: language and overlay-mode
-  playback selection.
 - `GET /webrtc/ice-servers`: STUN/TURN settings for WebRTC clients.
 - `GET /media-auth`: Nginx `auth_request` endpoint for MediaMTX paths.